bioc/strandCheckR/README.md

 strandCheckR
 ============

-This package aims to check the strandeness of the reads in a bam file.
+This package aims to check the strandeness of the reads in a bam file, enabling easy detection of any contaminating genomic DNA, or other unexpected sources of contamination.
 It can be applied to quantify and remove putative double strand DNA from a strand-specific RNA sample.
 The package uses a sliding window to scan a bam file to get the number of positive/negative reads in each window.